vwkd/code-system/src/languages/rust/memory.md

 ## Reference

 - safe pointer to data in memory owned by existing variable, "borrow"
+- beware: data can be on stack or heap, e.g. integer, array, struct
 - points to variable (on stack), follows that variable to get to data
-- beware: data can be on stack or heap, e.g. array, struct, the existing variable is always on heap
-- tied to existing variable, must go out of scope before or at same time as existing variable, i.e. dangling pointer
+- lifetime must be smaller than variable it references, prevents dangling pointer
 - when it goes out of scope nothing happens, data is not dropped
 - scope is between declaration and last use, smaller than variable scope
 - can have either multiple immutable references or single mutable reference in a scope, e.g. prevents data races
 - can't use existing variable in meantime??

+### Lifetime annotations

+- specify relationship between lifetimes of references when can't infer ("elide")
+- needed for references in function return type with multiple references in function arguments
+- needed for references in struct field and any implementations
+- specify minimum lifetime, not exact same lifetime
+- beware: don't change lifetime, just clarify relationships!
+- beware: only ever used on references!
+- type of generic
+- static lifetime is duration of whole program

 ## Slice

 - reference to part of a collection, e.g. array, vec, etc.
 - can think of as view or window into data
+- points to data directly, but still tied to existing variable?!?

 ## Resources